QUEENSLAND

 Interesting facts

-• The city of Brisbane is better known as “Bris-Vegas” because of its cosmopolitan way of life.
-Brisbane’s home name is “Mian-Jin” which means “spike-shaped place”.
+- The city of Brisbane is better known as "Bris-Vegas" because of its cosmopolitan lifestyle.
+The native name of Brisbane is "Mian - Đin" which means "place in the shape of a spike".

-• In 2003, the center of Brisbane was recognized as the best center in the world by the International Downtown Association (IDA), beating some of the most glamorous cities in the world.
+- In 2003, downtown Brisbane was recognized as the world's best downtown by the International Downtown Association (IDA), beating out some of the world's most glamorous cities.

-• Brisbane is the third largest capital by geographical area in the world.
+- Brisbane is the third largest capital city in the world by geographical area.
 It occupies about 1,140 square kilometers.

-• This city was originally called Edenglassie.
+- This town was originally called Edenglassie.
 The name was changed in 1834 after the Scottish Governor of New South Wales from 1821 to 1825, Sir Thomas Brisbane.

-• During World War II, many American forces were stationed in Brisbane, and the campus of the University of Queensland was turned into a barracks for the last three years of the war.
+- During World War II, many American forces were stationed in Brisbane, and the University of Queensland campus was converted into barracks for the last three years of the war.

-• Brisbane is considered one of the 10 best cities of the future according to the London Financial Times FDI magazine.
+- Brisbane is considered one of the top 10 cities of the future according to London's Financial Times FDI Magazine.